iagoleal/iagoleal.github.io/content/posts/cuts.md

 $$ L(x; \lambda) =  L(x_0; \lambda) + \inner<\lambda, x - x_0>, $$

-Finally, as we already know, the Lagrangian relaxation defines a cut for $f$ guaranteed to be tight:
+From the two properties above, we can deduce the already known fact that the Lagrangian relaxation defines a cut for $f$ guaranteed to be tight:

 $$ \boxed{f(x) \ge L(x_0; \lambda) + \inner<\lambda, x - x_0>.} $$